Clive Anderson reflects on a busy career at Petworth Festival

 The programme started as a BBC radio series and it was very quickly suggested that it would work on TV: “But the BBC missed the moment.
 By the time the BBC have been persuaded that they should consider doing it as a TV programme it had been snatched up by Channel 4 and we did ten series.”

-It was all exciting times – and to an extent Clive comes full circle now with his first solo show since his very early stand-up days: “There is a myth that I was the first performer ever at the Comedy Store but I think Alexei Sayle must have been the first performer.
-He was the host but it was certainly a great decade for comedy, the 1980s.
-Until then stand-up comedy was generally an old man telling unashamedly old-fashioned jokes standing there in a black tie or perhaps a shiny suit, and then alternative comedy came in and suddenly it was much more about young people's perspective.”
+It was all exciting times – and to an extent Clive comes full circle now with his first solo show since his very early stand-up days: “There is a myth that I was the first performer ever at the Comedy Store but I think Alexei Sayle must have been the first.”